Within my design studio, the term copyright often pops up during projects.

 Who owns a photo: The photographer, The model or The company

-Models are paid for their services and a release form is isgned to signify that the model gave their permission to be photographed.
-The release may also stipulate fees or conditions as to how their photos can be used.
+Models are paid for their services and a release form is signed to signify that the model gave their permission to be photographed and releases their rights to the photograph (being the subject of the photograph).
+The release may also stipulate fees or conditions as to how the photos can be used.

 The photographer owns the photo as the author.